Hit Me Hard and Soft: United States

-Internationally
+Europe

-In the UK, Hit Me Hard and Soft debuted at number one on the UK Albums Chart with 67,100 album-equivalent units, being her biggest opening week in the region surpassing her debut album, When We All Fall Asleep, Where Do We Go?, which debuted with 48,400 album-equivalent units in 2019.
-It also marks the second-biggest opening week for any album in the UK in 2024 and it was certified Platinum by the BPI.
+In the United Kingdom, Hit Me Hard and Soft debuted at number one on the UK Albums Chart with 67,100 album-equivalent units.
+It marked her biggest opening week in the region, surpassing When We All Fall Asleep, Where Do We Go?
+(48,400 units), and also the second-biggest opening week for an album in 2024.
+It was certified double Platinum by the British Phonographic Industry (BPI).